Heckie75/eQ-3-radiator-thermostat/README.md

                                                   (in debug mode also last command even of official app, set log_user to 1 in code!)

 Mode:
- auto                                           - Sets auto mode manual                                         - Sets manual mode
+ auto                                           - Sets auto mode and deactivates vacation mode if active. manual                                         - Sets manual mode and deactivates vacation mode if active.

 Temperature:
  comfort                                        - Sets target temperature to programmed comfort temperature